Skip to main content

 = Financial Need

 Note: Non-California Residents pay Non-Resident Supplemental Tuition in addition to charges paid by in-state students.
-The university is unable to provide university grant support for this additional tuition cost included in the financial need.
+The university is unable to provide grant support to non-resident students.
 Federal loans, which must be repaid by you or your family, may help cover some or all of this cost.
 Any remaining amount remains the family’s responsibility.

-Your expected family contribution (EFC) / Student Aid Index (SAI) is determined by the U.S. Department of Education, using formulas determined by Congress and written into public law.
-Your own EFC is calculated based on the information you provide in your FAFSA (Free Application for Federal Student Aid).
+Your Student Aid Index (SAI) is determined by the U.S. Department of Education, using formulas determined by Congress and written into public law.
+Your own SAI is calculated based on the information you provide on your FAFSA (Free Application for Federal Student Aid) or the California Dream Act Application (CADAA).
 Please note:

-• To secure the best funds available, you must file your FAFSA by May 2 and submit any additional required documents by June 1 for continuing students and July 1 for entering first year and transfer students.
+• To secure the best funds available, you must file your FAFSA or CADAA by March 3rd with UC San Diego’s school code (001317) and submit any additional required documents by May 1 for continuing students and June 15 for entering first year and transfer students.

 Paying for your education is a partnership among you, your parent(s), UC San Diego, the state of California, and the federal government.
 To help achieve the goal of equity, the Financial Aid and Scholarships Office assumes that: